sturoid/starter-web-react-graphql/README.md

 - Sign in, sign up, forgot password, reset password, and initial authenticated dashboard view.
 - Testing setup with Jest, enzyme, and Cypress.

+For a starter full stack application use the [starter-api-node-graphql](https://github.com/sturoid/starter-api-node-graphql) repository for a starting GraphQL API using Node.

 ## Setup

 > npm install